 Did he have advice for those of us who want to travel extensively, or even live abroad for an extended period of time?
 Just go for it, 100 percent.
 “To me, the whole point of traveling is to live someone else’s life for a while.
 If you travel with reservations and fears in the back of your mind, you aren’t really doing that.”
 Soady said.
 He is glad that he and his wife took the risk.
 “Travel has made me a much friendlier person and more peaceful.
 I used to be standoffish and talked down to people a lot.
 The thing about Latin American is that if you take interest in people, they take interest in you.
 One time we were talking to someone on the street about our dogs and they eventually invited us into their home,” he said.
 Travel also has changed their perspective.
 “This whole trip has been so humbling.
 El Salvador for example is an impoverished country with a lot of problems.
 I went from the elitist society of D.C. to this place where we had running water two days a week.
 There are ups and downs – but it’s worth it.
 During the downs you figure out a way to get by and you do.
 It changes you.”

-To find out more about Chef Dave Soady, visit his website.
-And if you find yourself in Buenos Aires – stop by the Anselmo wine bar, sample his delicious cuisine and hear more incredible travel stories.
+UPDATE: Since I first wrote this blog post, things have changed.
+Dave has opened his own restaurant in Buenos Aires: 13 Fronteras.
+Looking at Trip Advisor reviews, it’s already been a BIG hit.
+I’m not surprised.
+So if you find yourself in Buenos Aires – stop by 13 Fronteras, sample Dave’s delicious cuisine and hear more incredible travel stories.
 You’ll be glad you did, and you might leave as inspired as I was.